sjhloco/sjhloco-netbox_env_setup/README.md

 ```

 **IPAM:** *RIR, Aggregates, Prefix/VLAN roles, VLAN-groups, VLANs, VRFs, Prefixes*\
-Prefix/VLAN roles group the VLANs and prefixes together to define envirnoments.
-They are top of the IPAM hierachy in the YAML file.\
+Prefix/VLAN roles group the VLANs and prefixes together to define environments.
+They are top of the IPAM hierarchy in the YAML file.\
 VLAN-groups, VLANs, VRFs and prefixes are in some way related to sites and tenants.
-Tenants can be assigned in a hierachical manner.\
+Tenants can be assigned in a hierarchical manner.\
-Tags can be set in multiple places for VLANs, VRFs and prefixes with differing variantes of inheritance.\
+Tags can be set in multiple places for VLANs, VRFs and prefixes with differing variants of inheritance.\
-VRFs and prefixes are either defined under the role (non-VLAN enviroments like clouds) or the VLAN-group (if prefixes associated to VLANs).\
+VRFs and prefixes are either defined under the role (non-VLAN environments like clouds) or the VLAN-group (if prefixes associated to VLANs).\

 ```css
 ipam = nbox.create_ipam()